-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.18 2/26/2020 Barbara Barrigan- Parrilla chosen intake, ensure that permits will be approved, and work Phil Ryan 5/27/2020 Responded S1.19 2/26/2020 Barbara Barrigan- Parrilla and other employee services to these sites because: 1) Employees won't be able to get in and out fast enough with a car or bus for a normal meal (even fast food); 2) Construction hazards, regular farming traffic etc., will require on site The DCA has considered methods to provide food trucks to consolidation centers or construction sites to reduce employee vehicle trips.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.18 2/26/2020 Barbara Barrigan- Parrilla the Delta will require Army Corps of Engineer permits for wetlands.
+In addition, landowners may not be willing to sell.
+Our recommendation would be to pick the closest route to the chosen intake, ensure that permits will be approved, and work Phil Ryan 5/27/2020 Responded S1.19 2/26/2020 Barbara Barrigan- Parrilla scenario, the DCA will have to bring food, medical, emergency, and other employee services to these sites because: 1) Employees won't be able to get in and out fast enough with a car or bus for a normal meal (even fast food); 2) Construction hazards, regular farming traffic etc., will require on site emergency services.
+It is not an either/or.
+It is both to mitigate The DCA has considered methods to provide food trucks to consolidation centers or construction sites to reduce employee vehicle trips.
 The DCA is aware of the limitations of the Delta roadways, and emergency response facilities and crews would be required to be provided by the Delta Conveyance Project in accordance with the requirements of California Division of Occupational Safety and Health (Cal/OSHA) at the tunnel launch shaft sites and near the intake sites.
 Methods to reduce traffic congestion due to the project will be discussed in detail at the May 2020 SEC meeting.
 Phil Ryan 5/27/2020 Responded

-ID#[Date Requester Questions/Comments Response Responder Date Responded Response Status S1.20 Barbara Barrigan- Parrilla The barge landing would make the most sense in Hood as it was a barge site until the railroad came into the area.
-However, having been up and down the Sacramento River during droughts on a pleasure boat, be advised that we hit sandbars regularly.
-Surveys for water depth need to be completed and enough water will need to be coming down the Sac River during dry months and dry years for barging to work.
-Due to shallow or narrow reaches along the Sacramento River between Rio Vista and Walnut Grove, barge landings would not be included for intake construction.
-Smaller deliveries of riprap or other materials to complete the levee modifications could be transported on small barges.
-However, the use of barges for these facilities would not require a barge landing.
-Phil Ryan 5/27/2020 Responded S1.21 Barbara Barrigan- Parrilla We need to learn about the alternative to sheet piling.
-Regardless of noise reduction efforts/ buffers etc., Greater Sandhill Cranes would be driven out of the area and would further decline in number with such extreme noise.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 1.20 2/26/2020 Barbara Barrigan- Parrilla was a barge site until the railroad came into the area.
+However, having been up and down the Sacramento River during droughts on a pleasure boat, be advised that we hit Phil Ryan 5/27/2020 Responded 51.21 2/26/2020 Barbara Barrigan- Parrilla Regardless of noise reduction efforts/ buffers etc., Greater Sandhill Cranes would be driven out of the area and would further decline in number with such extreme noise.
 So we look forward to learning about what construction noise would be like using new construction techniques.
 We want to know about real time reporting for water quality testing during the process.
 We also want to know how construction will be operated when an endangered species makes itself present.
 Incorporating as many wildlife corridors and bike/kayaking/wildlife viewing opportunities as possible into completed design throughout the project could enhance public access while protecting species.
 The DCA is continuing to evaluate methods to reduce the need for pile driving at the intake sites, and will provide information to the SEC when these analyses continue.
-Water quality monitoring would be conducted in the Sacramento River upstream and downstream of the construction locations as is generally required for National Pollutant Discharge Elimination System (NPDES) Phil Ryan 5/27/2020 Responded
+Water quality monitoring would be conducted in the Sacramento River upstream and downstream of the construction locations as is generally required for National Pollutant Discharge Elimination System (NPDES) permits for construction projects.
+The National Marine Fisheries Service, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife will issue permits to DWR for the operations of the facilities which will include specific actions related to protection of threatened and endangered species regulated by each of these agencies.
+Phil Ryan 5/27/2020 Responded